Healthy Sleep Habits

 Avoid using cardiorespiratory monitors and commercial devices.
 Wedges, positioners, and special mattresses should not be used to help decrease the risk for SIDS and sleep-related infant deaths.

 Always place cribs, bassinets, and play yards in hazard-free areas.
-Avoid dangling cords or wires to reduce the risk for strangulation.
+Avoid dangling cords, wires, or window coverings to reduce the risk for strangulation.